 While every single barrel is unique, you can expect a certain intensity and richness from a cask strength bourbon.
 The wheated mash bill in our Mary Dowling Double Oak Cask Strength Bourbon, for example, unveils a tapestry of unforgettable flavors.
 Look for intriguing hints of tobacco and rich dark chocolate, balanced by a subtle touch of anise and luscious dark cherry.
 These complex notes are a direct result of its unique journey—first aged in new toasted and charred oak barrels and then finished in a second new toasted and charred oak barrel, all bottled at cask strength to preserve its character.

-Key Tasting Notes to Identify
+How to Pinpoint Key Tasting Notes

 As you explore different cask strength bourbons, you’ll start to identify a range of bold and full-bodied flavors.
 Our Toasted Barrel Finish, for instance, features prominent notes of toffee, dark fruit, and honey, which are beautifully balanced by the warmth of cinnamon and nutmeg with just a hint of smokiness.
 These tasting notes are a clear indication of the bourbon’s rich character and the profound influence of the barrel it called home.
 Learning to pick out these individual notes is part of the fun and will deepen your appreciation for the spirit’s complexity.